mulholo/jmulholland-dot-com/src/content/posts/small-group/index.md

 > to the point of calling each other prigs and adulterers quite
 > happily when the company is small & select, but its rather a
 > question whether we could do it with a larger number of people who
-> might not feel that they were quite on neutral ground" - Vanessa
+> might not feel that they were quite on neutral ground"
+>
-> Bell, Member of the Bloomsbury Group
+> <footer>Vanessa Bell, Member of the Bloomsbury Group</footer>

 Twelve appears to be a magic number of members for the Small Group.
 Although